Generic Name: alpha-1 proteinase inhibitor (human) (AL-fa PROE-teen-ase in-HIB-i-ter)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Dizziness; headache; pain, swelling, or redness at the injection site.
+Dizziness; headache; muscle pain; nausea; pain, bruising, swelling, or redness at the injection site; runny nose.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); swelling of the ankles or feet; symptoms of infection (eg, fever, chills, muscle aches, sore throat); tingling or numbness of the skin; weakness.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); fainting; severe or persistent dizziness; shortness of breath or wheezing; swelling of the ankles or feet; symptoms of infection (eg, fever, chills, muscle aches, sore throat); tingling or numbness of the skin; weakness.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.